 Let's suppose for the sake of argument everything thus far is all happening out in space 500 light-years from Earth, and let's suppose there exists some magical Tachyon or Subspace Transmitter Ansible Thing that allows communicating with Earth in real time.
 Remember, Sinclair was able to talk to Geneva on Gold Channel and get immediate responses.

-If we know how to make a subspace transmitter, we could make two of them: One for Bob, one for Alice.
-The physics of it, whatever it is, should work just as well on their ships as on mine, so all I have to do is give my message ("Kill Dave.") to Bob when we meet, Bob sends it to Earth, Earth relays it to Alice and voilà: trivially easy time loop.
+If we know how to make a subspace transmitter capable of sending messages instantaneously across 500 light-years, then we can make two of them: One for Bob, one for Alice.
+The physics of it, whatever it is, should work just as well on their ships as on mine, so all I have to do is give my message ("pls KILL DAVE right now. kthnxbai") to Bob when we meet just as Dave is returning from his journey, Bob sends it to Earth, Earth relays it to Alice, it arrives when Dave is first setting out, and voilà: trivially easy time loop.

 For extra fun, let's see just how incredibly fast Bob and Alice have to be going in order to send a message back in time, say, one whole day.
 That ought to be enough to wreak havok, right?

-Stretch the diagram so that the Earth⟷Me distance is 500 light-years, and then we make each of the ticks 12 hours.
+Stretch the diagram so that the [Earth ⟷ Me] distance is 500 light-years, and then we make each of the ticks 12 hours.
 500 years to 12 hours is a ratio of 365,000 to 1.
-Which gives you an idea of just how thin all of those triangles really are.
+Which makes all of those grey triangles really, really thin.
 Which means it's enough if Alice and Bob are going 1/365,000th of the speed of light, which is,… wait for it,…

 900 meters per second.